cutting-room-floor/projectmill/README.txt

 ## Configuration

-Configuration is expected as an json file which contains an array as the root object.
+Configuration is expected as a json file which contains an array as the root object.
 See `config.example.json` for an example.
 Each element in the array should be an object which can have the following keys:

 `source`        REQUIRED The source project, generally the name of folder it
                 lives in.

-`destintion`    REQUIRED The destintion project name.
+`destintion`    REQUIRED The destination project name.

 `mml`           A json snippet which will be merged on top of the project's mml
                 file.
 To clear out an option set it to 'null'